kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 ## PolicyServer Custom Resource

-Add a new specification field to the PolicyServer CRD, `spec.allowedHostCapabilities`.
+Add a new specification field to the PolicyServer CRD, `spec.namespacedPoliciesCapabilities`.
 Optional.
 Array of strings.
 Contains a list of host capability API calls allowed in the policy-server Deployment.
 Gets validated against the known list of host capability calls.